 This activity takes place over two weeks and spans several lessons.
 It requires some advance preparation by the teacher.

-Note: The activity is adapted from the ‘Sustainable Forestry in Project Learning Tree, PreK-8 Environmental Education Activity Centre.
+Note: The activity is adapted from the ‘Sustainable Forestry Initiative’ in Project Learning Tree, PreK-8 Environmental Education Activity Centre.

 Materials Required